neondatabase/website/content/docs/get-started-with-neon/regions.md

 If you need to move your data to a different region, the following steps are recommended:

 1. Create a new project in the new region.
 For project creation instructions, see [Setting up a project](../setting-up-a-project).
 1. Dump and restore data from your old project to the new project.
-For instructions, see [].
+For instructions, see [Import data from PostgreSQL](../../how-to-guides/import-an-existing-database).

 This procedure may require downtime if performed on a production database, as the dump and restore procedure may take some time to complete.
 To avoid losing data, consider temporarily blocking writes from your applications before dumping data, and re-enable writes after the data migration is finished.